 What we do: We are a full-service law firm to corporate clients and have leading practitioners across a wide range of practice areas including mergers and acquisitions, corporate and commercial, financing, tax, competition, dispute resolution, real estate, pensions and employment, financial regulation, information technology and intellectual property.

 What you'll do:During the two-year training contract, trainees turn their hand to a broad range of work, taking an active role in four, five or six groups while sharing an office with a partner or experienced associate.
-Most trainees spend at least two six-month seats in our market-leading corporate, commercial and financing groups.
+All trainees spend at least two six-month seats in our market-leading corporate, commercial and financing groups.
 Subject to gaining some contentious experience, they choose how to spend the remaining time.

 Sponsorship:The firm pays for tuition and examination fees for both the GDL and LPC courses and also provides a maintenance grant.